Ensono/amido.github.io/docs/infrastructure/azure/core_infrastructure.md

 We are supporting and running [node@12](https://nodejs.org/en/about/releases/).
 Please ensure that your local environment has the correct version [installed](https://nodejs.org/en/download/).

-To run the Scaffolding CLI, use the following commands
+To run the Scaffolding CLI, use the following command:

 ```bash
 npx @amidostacks/scaffolding-cli@latest run -i
 ```

-You will asked a number of questions.
+You will be asked a number of questions.
 Make sure to select `Azure` and `Cloud platform shared services`.

 <!-- TODO: Example video here -->